nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

 and a type (how should the color scale be constructed).
 Setting the type to one of “continuous”, “temporal”, “ordinal”, “categorical” or “boolean” lets Auspice use the appropriate color scale.
-If the type is not provided, it will be inferred in this order:

-#. "boolean" if all values are within ``["false", "true", "1.0", "0.0", "1", "0", "yes", "no"]``.
-#. "continuous" if all values are numeric.
-#. "categorical" if none of the above are satisfied.

 To use these categories the data should be in the format: